by Carolyn Thomas ♥ @HeartSisters

 “Fortunately, because heart surgeons break more bone than even orthopedic surgeons do, repairing the sternum has been the focus of many surgical advances in the past few decades.

 “Open heart surgery leaves a vertical scar on the skin over the sternum, and these scars are typically 7 to 10 inches long.
+See also: Learning To Love Your Open Heart Surgery Scar

-FOUR GOOD RESOURCES:
+4 GOOD RESOURCES:

 1. I’ve been sharing practical tips from Elizabeth Dole for years on managing your open heart surgery scar once you get home.
 She’s the best!

-2. The Ottawa Heart Institute offers this comprehensive and very useful take-home material for cardiac surgery patients to read before discharge.
+2. The Ottawa Heart Institute offers comprehensive and very useful take-home material for cardiac surgery patients to read before discharge.
 This includes:

 - info on going home